Medicaid

 What are the benefits of Medicaid Managed Care?

-This model makes getting good quality care and benefits easier than traditional Medicaid.
-For caregivers caring for relatives with complex needs, Medicaid MCOs make it simpler to navigate the system.
+This model makes getting good-quality care and benefits easier than traditional Medicaid.
+Medicaid MCOs simplify the system's navigation for caregivers responsible for relatives with complex needs.

 Care coordination